The Range Bag Essentials You'll Always Want To Take With You

 That said, if you really want to save some cash in this regard, check out Alien Gear's 8.5" x 11" printable shooting targets.
 Print as many as you like - for free!

 First Aid Kit

 On this note, the next thing to bring is a good first aid kit.
 While a standard first aid kit might suffice, I also bring an IFAK (Improved First Aid Kit) which is geared more towards gunshot wounds than little cuts and scrapes like a standard first aid kit.
 As previously stated, accidents do happen.
 There could be an accidental discharge, friendly fire, or even a gun blowout.
 Almost everyone has seen videos or pictures of what happens when a gun blows up.

-The last, and maybe one of the most important things to bring to the range is a good attitude.
+Another range essential is a good attitude.
 While this sounds cheesy, it needs to be discussed.
 There have been many people who have their days ruined by a stranger at the range with a bad attitude.

 The shooting community is filled with some of the nicest, selfless, most polite and courteous people on the planet.
 But there are always downers and kill-joys out there.
 Make sure you are not one of them.
 A bad attitude is contagious so leave it at home.
 And if you happen to encounter one just give them some space, ignore them, and try to enjoy yourself.